Deaf and Hard of Hearing

 Who our service provides for

-We provide advice and support to children and young people in their home or educational setting following a diagnosis of a hearing loss.
+We provide advice and support to children and young people in their home or educational setting following a diagnosis of a hearing need.

-Hearing losses can be temporary, conductive or sensori-neural (permanent) and cause a loss in one ear (unilateral) or both ears (bilateral).
+Deafness can be temporary, conductive or sensori-neural (permanent) and cause a hearing need in one ear (unilateral) or both ears (bilateral).
 Depending on the extent of the hearing difficulty, a child or young person may be fitted with one or two hearing aids and if there is a profound sensori-neural loss they may receive a cochlear implant.

 For some children or young people who wear hearing aids, ALDs can be loaned to the school or setting to enable the teacher's voice to be heard more clearly.
-The teacher (or person leading assembly, for example) wears or holds a transmitter microphone that sends speech signals to the listener, who wears receivers attached to their hearing aids.
+For example the teacher might wear a transmitter microphone that sends speech signals directly to the child or young person's hearing aids or cochlear implants.
 The service identifies who would benefit from an ALD and discusses this with the school or setting.

 How a child or young person can access the service